danhans42/xpp_psx/README.md

    * = Tested OK     X = Incompatible     ?
 Untested

-As well as the above, the software can work with xflash for some functions such as EXE running etc.
+As well as the above, the software can work with xflash for some functions such as EXE running etc. It works on both 1.000/1.067 Xplorer64 versions.

  Credits etc
  ===========